 Florida A&M University – Gibbs Hall, Palmetto Phase III, Palmetto Street South, Palmetto North, Sampson Hall, Truth Hall, Young Hall

-Florida Atlantic University – Alqonquin Hall, Glade Park Towers, Heritage Park Towers, Indian River Towers, Parliament Hall, University Village Apartments
+Florida Atlantic University – Alqonquin Hall, Glade Park Towers, Heritage Park Towers, Indian River Towers, Jupiter Campus Hall, Parliament Hall, University Village Apartments

 Florida Gulf Coast University – North Lake Village

 Florida International University – Lakeview Hall, Panther Hall, University Apartments

 Florida State University – Azalea, Broward, Bryan, Cawthon, DeGraff, Deviney, Dorman, Gilchrist, Jennie Murphree, Landis, Magnolia, McCollum, Reynolds, Rogers, Salley, Wildwood

 New College of Florida – Bates Hall, Michaelson Hall, Rothenberg Hall